 - Some good news: unpacking is usually quicker than packing.
 But if you notice damage, snap pictures and inform the moving company ASAP.

 - Ensure that your new home’s address is visible from the street.

 - Get to know your neighbours once you’re settled.

 - Most importantly, begin enjoying your new home!

 Additional Things to Consider for Long Distance Moves

-- Schools – if you have children, contact their school as early as possible, to let them know you’re moving and get copies of transcripts.
-Contact the new schools and start the enrolment process.
+- If you have children, contact their school as early as possible, to let them know you’re moving.
+Get copies of transcripts and contact the new school(s) to start the enrolment process.

 - Get in touch with your doctors and get copies of your family’s medical records.
 You can also request records be sent to your new doctor.
 If you don’t have one yet, ask for recommendations.
 Then get any important prescriptions to cover you until you find a new doctor.
 Remember to also consider finding a new dentist and a vet if you have pets.